 Here are the jars and a short description of each one.

-- Give Account (GIVE – 5%): The money in this account is for giving away.
+Finally, the money in this account is for giving away.
 Trisha and I give money every month to the Sick Kids Hospital Foundation.
-We also use the money in this jar to give to family and friends on birthdays, special occasions and holidays.
+In addition, we use the money in this jar to give to family and friends on birthdays, special occasions and holidays.
 You can also give away your time as opposed to giving away money.
 You could house sit for a neighbor, take a friends dog for a walk or volunteer in your community.

 I learned very early in the process that the jar percentages are not critical.
 To guarantee your financial success, just start using the system and build the habit.
 This is the key.
 It doesn’t have to be perfect when you start.